This is part three in a four-part series that will walk you through everything you need to think about when performance testing a new site.

 - Determine a set of paths that users will likely take through the system.
 Modify these paths dynamically to simulate true usage.
 Again web traffic on existing systems is a good point of reference for this.

 - Include a mixture of anonymous and authenticated traffic in the tests.
-This, of course, would be determined if there is user authentication or anonymous browsing on the site.
+This, of course, depends on if there is user authentication or anonymous browsing on the site.

 - Define a set of users, with known passwords, that can be used as part of the test bed.
 The number of users should be large enough so that it would be unlikely that the same user would be on the system in multiple sessions.
 These users will need to be seeded into the authentication data store prior to the test.

 - Create a realistic mix of browsing and content creation (if allowed).
-A general rule of thumb would be a 10% content creation 90% content browsing mix.
-In the case of a WCMS system, if the users are not creating content, you will still want to add content from the authoring nodes during the test cycle (if this is a realistic scenario).
+A general parameter would be a 10% content creation 90% content browsing mix.
+In the case of a web content management system, if the users are not creating content, you will still want to add content from the authoring nodes during the test cycle (if this is a realistic scenario).

 - Determine a way to reset the state of the cluster to, at least, a single start point.
 If creating content is a use case we are testing, the content of the system will change; this change could affect the system performance.
 Generally, though, we will want to be able to create multiple start points for the performance tests as we start testing specific scenarios.